oysnet/czagenda-api/docs/data.rst

 Common attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: Les attributs ci-dessous sont en lecture seule.
+.. warning:: These attributes are read only.

 .. _common_id: